uber/build-changelog/README.md

   `package.json` and `npm-shrinkwrap.json` files there will also be edited.

+#### `options.nextVersion`

+When set to a valid semver string this version will be used to set the package.json version to.
+When not set a version number will be computed based on bumping either the minor, major or patch version.

 #### `options.major`

 This flag defaults to `false`.
 When set to `true` the major version number will be increased instead of the minor version number.

+#### `options.patch`

+This flag defaults to `false`.
+When set to `true` the patch version number will be increased instead of the minor version number.